History of Powerball in Timeline

 Powerball

-Powerball is a lottery game available in 45 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
+Powerball is a lottery game available in 45 U.S. states, Washington D.C., Puerto Rico, and the U.S. Virgin Islands.
 It's managed by the Multi-State Lottery Association (MUSL).
-Drawings occur three times a week, specifically on Mondays, Wednesdays, and Saturdays at 10:59 p.m.
-Eastern Time.
-The drawings take place at the Florida Lottery headquarters in Tallahassee.
+Drawings occur three times a week, on Mondays, Wednesdays, and Saturdays, at 10:59 p.m.
+Eastern Time, originating from the Florida Lottery headquarters in Tallahassee.
+Powerball is known for its large jackpots, rivaled by games like Mega Millions, which MUSL also oversees.

 In 1987, WGN-TV lost broadcast rights to Chicago's Fox owned-and-operated station WFLD.

-In 1988, Chicago's Fox owned-and-operated station WFLD acquired Illinois Lottery broadcast rights from WGN-TV.
+In 1988, Chicago's WFLD acquired broadcast rights of Illinois Lottery drawings from WGN-TV.

-In 1988, Mike Pace started hosting MUSL drawings when Lotto America began.
+In 1988, Mike Pace started hosting MUSL drawings since Lotto America began.

-In 1988, Powerball's predecessor began as the multi-state game known as Lotto America.
+In 1988, Powerball's predecessor, a multi-state game known as Lotto America, was launched.

 In 1990, Maine joined MUSL.